 Obstructive Sleep Apnea: Gadgets and Devices

-A 2006 study of the tennis ball technique showed it did help some people.
-Of the 50 people who used the tennis ball method and reported back, 38% said they were still using it after six months.
-Those who were using it reported better sleep quality, more daytime alertness, and a decrease in the loudness of their snoring.
+One study of the tennis ball technique showed it did help some people.
+Of the 50 people who used the method and reported back, 38% said they were still doing it after 6 months.
+They said they had better sleep quality, more daytime alertness, and quieter snoring.

-Over the years, these devices for sleep apnea have become smaller, lighter weight, and much quieter.
-There are some common side effects -- such as nasal congestion, dry mouth, and skin irritation.
-But all can be treated.
+Over the years, these devices have become smaller, lighter, and much quieter.
+Some common side effects include nasal congestion, dry mouth, and skin irritation -- but treatments can help relieve all of them.

-The key to using a CPAP is making sure it’s comfortable.
-Because there are several different models sold, you should be able to find a mask that works for you.
+The key to using a CPAP is to make sure it’s comfortable.
+You can choose from a few different models, so you should be able to find a mask that works for you.

-CPAP is highly effective, according to the National Sleep Foundation.
-But the key to success, as doctors emphasize, is to use the machine every night.
+The device works very well, according to the National Sleep Foundation.
+But doctors say the key to success is to use it every night.